E-rate and Universal Service

 Summary of Positions

-• ALA supports policies that maintain robust and stable funding levels for the E-rate program, a significant source of support for library technology needs.
+- ALA supports policies that maintain robust and stable funding levels for the E-rate program, a significant source of support for library technology needs.

-• ALA endorses continued efforts of the FCC to make the E-rate application process and other E-rate processes fast, simple, and efficient.
+- ALA endorses continued efforts of the FCC to make the E-rate application process and other E-rate processes fast, simple, and efficient.

-• ALA endorses the fiber rules in the E-rate modernization that encourage applications to pursue higher capacity broadband and increase competition to address the lack of availability and affordability of broadband services for libraries.
+- ALA endorses the fiber rules in the E-rate modernization that encourage applications to pursue higher capacity broadband and increase competition to address the lack of availability and affordability of broadband services for libraries.

 The Issue

 "Universal Service" refers to the principle that all people in the United States should have access to advanced communications services.
-At one time, that meant having access to telephone services.
-As the internet has become central to the way we live and work, this principle now includes access to internet services.
+At one time, that meant having access to telephone services, but as the internet has become central to the way we live and work, this principle now includes access to internet services.
 In practice, the Telecommunications Act of 1996 requires telecommunications companies to contribute money to the federal Universal Service Fund.
 This fund, administered by the Universal Service Administrative Company (USAC) and overseen by the Federal Communications Commission (FCC), supports programs that subsidize internet connections for 1) people with low incomes, 2) people who live in remote and rural areas, and 3) public libraries and K-12 schools.

 Recent Advocacy